 - Liver cancer.
 People with chronic hepatitis B infection have an increased risk of liver cancer.

 - Liver failure.
 Acute liver failure is a condition in which the vital functions of the liver shut down.
-When that occurs, a liver transplant is necessary to sustain life.
+When that occurs, a liver transplant is necessary to stay alive.

 - Other conditions.
 People with chronic hepatitis B may develop kidney disease or inflammation of blood vessels.